A circular split nanoluciferase reporter for validating and screening putative internal ribosomal entry site elements. Academic Article uri icon

 abstract

-• Internal ribosomal entry sites (IRESs) are sequences that can recruit the ribosome to promote translation, typically in an m7G cap-independent manner.
-IRESs are often found in 5' UTRs of positive-strand RNA viral genomes and drive translation of viral proteins.
-IRESs can also be found in mammalian transcriptomes where they mediate cap-independent translation of mRNAs.
-Discovery and characterization of both types of IRESs is important due to their ability to shed light on translation mechanisms and for use in therapeutic applications.
-However, current methods for screening IRES activity rely on a bicistronic reporter assay which require additional experiments to control for false positive results that derived from cryptic promoters and cryptic splicing.
+• Internal ribosomal entry sites (IRESs) recruit the ribosome to promote translation, typically in an m7G cap-independent manner.
+Although IRESs are well-documented in viral genomes, they have also been reported in mammalian transcriptomes, where they have been proposed to mediate cap-independent translation of mRNAs.
+However, subsequent studies have challenged the idea of these "cellular" IRESs.
+Current methods for screening and discovering IRES activity rely on a bicistronic reporter assay, which is prone to producing false positive signals if the putative IRES sequence has a cryptic promoter or cryptic splicing sites.
 Here, we report an assay for screening IRES activity using a genetically encoded circular RNA comprising a split nanoluciferase (nLuc) reporter.
-The circular split nLuc reporter is less susceptible to the various sources of false positives that adversely affect the bicistronic IRES reporter assay and is therefore a more streamlined method for screening IRES activity.
-We use the circular split nLuc reporter to test putative cellular IRESs and compare viral IRESs.
-Overall, the circular split nLuc reporter offers a simplified approach for identifying and validating IRESs with reduced propensity for producing the types of false positives that can occur with the bicistronic reporter assay.
+The circular split nLuc reporter is less susceptible to the various sources of false positives that adversely affect the bicistronic IRES reporter assay and provides a streamlined method for screening IRES activity.
+Using the circular split nLuc reporter, we find that nine reported cellular IRESs have minimal IRES activity.
+Overall, the circular split nLuc reporter offers a simplified approach for identifying and validating IRESs and exhibits reduced propensity for producing the types of false positives that can occur with the bicistronic reporter assay.

 publication date